A Final Business Case for the second stage of Parramatta Light Rail is being considered by the NSW Government, with an investment decision to follow.

 Since the second stage of the Parramatta Light Rail was announced in October 2017, there’s been ongoing engagement with NSW Government agencies and major stakeholders across the Greater Parramatta and Olympic Peninsula region to ensure there is a ‘whole-of-government’ approach.

 Since March 2018, a number of stakeholder workshops have been held to map out a shared vision for the project.
-This included representatives from the City of Parramatta Council, NSW Land and Housing Corporation, Greater Sydney Commission and Roads and Maritime Services.
+This included representatives from the City of Parramatta Council, NSW Land and Housing Corporation, Greater Sydney Commission and Transport for NSW.

-The team is working closely with major landowners in Camellia, Melrose Park and Wentworth Point to design the light rail so that it integrates and properly supports future development in these suburbs.
+The team worked closely with major landowners in Camellia, Melrose Park and Wentworth Point to design the light rail so that it integrates and properly supports future development in these suburbs.

-In addition, the team continues to engage with the Sydney Olympic Park Authority and the Royal Agricultural Society to support the redevelopment and revitalisation of Sydney Olympic Park and the Sydney Showground.
+In addition, the team engaged with the Sydney Olympic Park Authority and the Royal Agricultural Society to support the redevelopment and revitalisation of Sydney Olympic Park and the Sydney Showground.